Rewriting our human rights laws will not keep us safe but will give the Prime Minister more power

 However, Mr Corbyn is also Leader of Her Majesty’s Most Loyal Opposition.
 This is not some ceremonial title you get when elevated to a particular position, like Lord of the Isles or Second Lord of the Treasury.
 Instead it is a post that fulfills a crucial rôle in our democracy, scrutinising Government actions and Bills on behalf of the entire country, including people who did not vote Labour.
 Just as the Prime Minister (First Lord of the Treasury, by the way) is accountable and answerable to everyone, so too is the Leader of the Opposition.
 Continue reading “Jeremy Corbyn Is Not Doing His Job And Should Resign”

 Anyone who can present a calm and collected facade will be an attractive candidate.
 Teresa May is doing this.

 The perils of not posting your blog post immediately after you’ve written it!
-I wrote this last night when the two main leadership contenders were Boris Johnson and Teresa May, and he was the bookies’ favourite.
+I wrote this last night when the two main leadership contenders were Boris Johnson and Theresa May, and he was the bookies’ favourite.
 Now Michael Gove has entered the race saying “Boris is not a leader”, Johnson’s odds have lengthened significantly and Mrs May is now the favourite.
 I don’t know how that affects the principles I set out below.

 The Conservative Party has begun the nomination process to elect a new party leader and therefore our next Prime Minister.

 Making pronouncements based on what one’s intensities say is a perilous practice.
 Often you end up talking shit or vomiting nonsense.
 Allow me to offer some head-like reasoning for what I feel in my waters.
-Continue reading “My Gut Tells Me Teresa May Will Be Our Next Prime Minister”
+Continue reading “My Gut Tells Me Theresa May Will Be Our Next Prime Minister”